트립팝 TripopTripop

 DMZ — Demilitarized Zone day trip

 One hour drive from Seoul.
 Guided tours of Imjingak, Dorasan Station, and the Third Tunnel.
 4-10 hour tours run $25-60 (passport required for some sections).
-The political and historical weight is impossible to replicate elsewhere — skipping it is the most regrettable miss for first-time Korea visitors.
-Book in advance, bring passport.
+The historical weight is irreplaceable — book in advance, bring your passport.

 🎢